tigerabrodi/all-my-notes/GUIDE_FOR_BECOMING_DEV.md

 ## Tooling & environment (0.5 months) 0.5

-We're gonna start off by learning the tooling and environment you will work with and in as a developer.
+We're gonna start by learning the tooling and environment you will work with and in as a developer.

 ### VS Code